marshallward/f90nml/docs/source/cli_flags.rst

 -h, --help                    display this help and exit

--o OUTPUT, --output OUTPUT    set the output filename.
-When absent, output is send to
-                              standard output

 -p, --patch                   modify the existing namelist as a patch

 -v EXPR, --variable EXPR      specify the namelist variable to add or modify,